jonathan-smith-1/paillier/README.md

 Pure Python Paillier Homomorphic Cryptosystem
 =============================================

-This is a very basic pure Python implementation of the Paillier Homomorphic Cryptosystem.
+This is a fork of [mikeivanov][1]'s pure Python implementation of the [Paillier Homomorphic Cryptosystem][2], modified to run on Python3.

 Homomorphic Cryptosystems
 -------------------------